What is real estate farming?

 Micro hashtags are niche and have a smaller reach, less than 100k.
 Do some research into the micro hashtags that are relevant to your area.
 They are a great opportunity to stand out and have some longevity in the newsfeed.

 Social media platforms have varying guidelines regarding the use of hashtags.
-As such, you should be aware of the best practices for each platform, so you use hashtags effectively.
+As such, you should be aware of the best practices for each platform so you use hashtags effectively.

 You'll want to join these online communities and start contributing meaningful and engaging real estate content that members will find helpful.

-Even if none of the group members is currently selling, they'll acknowledge you as the local real estate expert they would go to if they need to sell their house in the future.
+Even if none of the group members is selling, they'll acknowledge you as the local real estate expert they would go to if they need to sell their house in the future.

-In the age of DIY, For Sale By Owner (FSBO) websites and groups are snowballing.
+In the age of DIY, For Sale By Owner (FSBO), websites and groups are snowballing.
 However, going by these stats from the National Association of REALTORS®, it’s not always smooth sailing for FSBO sellers as: